Dr Amanda Phoon Nguyen

 BDSc (UniMelb), MRACDS (GDP), DClinDent (Oral Med) (UWA), MRACDS (OralMed), Cert ADL, FOMAA, FPFA, FICD

 Perth and Darwin Oral Medicine Specialist.
+Consultant Perth Children's Hospital.
 University of Western Australia PhD Candidate, Adjunct Senior Lecturer.
 Australian Dental Association (WA) Treasurer.
 TEDx and Public Speaker.
 Educator.
 Not-for Profit Board Director.

 Amanda Phoon Nguyen is an Oral Medicine Specialist.
 Her clinical and research interests include orofacial pain, oral mucosal disorders, temporomandibular disorders, dental sleep medicine and paediatric oral medicine.
 In plain language, this includes things such as red and white patches in the mouth, mouth ulcers, changes in the tissues of your mouth, oral cancer and precancer, jaw pain, jaw clicking and locking, teeth grinding, saliva and salivary gland problems, headaches, facial pain and devices to wear for snoring and obstructive sleep apnoea.

 Amanda is known for her clinical expertise, approachability, devotion to patient care, and masterful ability to harness modern technology, especially social media, to support her patients and share her passion for oral medicine.
 Amanda completed her specialist training at the University of Western Australia, and her understanding of oral medicine became personal when a family member developed oral cancer.
 When Amanda completed her training, she was even more motivated to help others.
-Today, she is happy to support patients in her role as clinician at POMDSC, and with her public appointment at the Oral Health Centre of Western Australia.
+Today, she is happy to support patients in her role as clinician at POMDSC, and with her public appointment at the Oral Health Centre of Western Australia, and as a Consultant at the Perth Children's Hospital.

 Amanda is committed to clinical excellence and continuing education.
 She is adjunct senior lecturer at the University of Western Australia, the Editor, and an Examiner for the Royal Australasian College of Dental Surgeons (RACDS), reviewer of continuing professional development (CPD) for the Australian Dental Association (ADA) and has been on the WA Dental CPD committee for over 6 years.
 Amanda believes in interdisciplinary teamwork and is part of the WA Orthognathic Multidisciplinary group.
 In 2017, she received a peer review award.
 That year, she was involved in the Australasian Sleep Association mentorship program, helping guide her professional path.
 Amanda continues to be engaged in research, publishing in and reviewing for several journals.
 Her gift for teaching and public speaking motivates her to give informational lectures on many clinical and research issues, and she is regularly invited to present nationally and internationally.